This post was last Updated on September 19, 2020

 Then what about our bucket list?

 .
-A tour company which organises naturist adventures all around the country and which can make your dream of having a lion chasing your naked butt come true.
+A tour company that organizes naturist adventures all around the country and which can make your dream of having a lion chasing your naked butt come true.
 Or any other nude experience you’d wish to try in South Africa.

 We also found references online about a Namibian tour company called Southern Sky Safaris

-which is also said to organise private tours where some nudism can be included.
+which is also said to organize private tours where some nudism can be included.

 Functional nudity in Asia